gertvv/patavi/README.md

 It must also set the "reply to" queue to the queue from which the persistence module will consume results (in this case, `rpc_result`).
 The persistence module will consume results using fair dispatch, and acknowledges the result message only after it has been successfully persisted to the database.
 Since the application can no longer consume the result message, the persistence layer is responsible for sending a message to the `rpc_status` queue with topic `$task-id.end`.
-The application can wait for results by subscribing to the `$task-id.end` topic, and/or by polling the database.
+The application can wait for results by subscribing to the `$task-id.end` topic, or by polling the database.

 Our implementation currently assumes results are represented as JSON.
 The persistence module is embedded in the HTTP API server, but is only loosely coupled and could be made to run completely separately and replicated.